Alan Partridge: 1991: On The Hour

+Armando Iannucci (pictured in 2010) created Partridge with Coogan in 1991 and co-wrote several projects.

 Alan Partridge was created for the 1991 BBC Radio 4 comedy programme On the Hour, a spoof of British current affairs broadcasting, as the show's hapless sports presenter.
 Developing On the Hour, the producer, Armando Iannucci, asked Steve Coogan to voice a generic sports reporter with elements of Elton Welsby, Jim Rosenthal and John Motson.
 Coogan had performed a similar character for a BBC college radio station while at university.
 Iannucci said they developed a backstory for the character "within minutes".
 The name was inspired by the former Newsbeat presenter Frank Partridge.
 Iannucci, Patrick Marber, Richard Herring and Stewart Lee wrote much of the early Partridge material; Herring credits the creation to Coogan and Iannucci.

-1992–1995: Knowing Me, Knowing You and The Day Today
+1992–1996: Knowing Me, Knowing You and The Day Today

 Marber felt Partridge had potential for other projects, and encouraged Coogan to develop his character.
 Coogan performed as Partridge and other characters at the 1992 Edinburgh Fringe.
 That December, BBC Radio 4 began broadcasting a six-episode spoof chat show, Knowing Me, Knowing You with Alan Partridge.
 The series saw Partridge irritate and offend his guests, and coined his catchphrase, "Aha!".

 In 1994, On the Hour transferred to television on BBC Two as The Day Today, in which Partridge reprised his role as sports reporter.
 Later that year, Knowing Me, Knowing You transferred to television.
 The series ends with Partridge accidentally shooting a guest.
-It was nominated for the 1995 BAFTA for Light Entertainment Performance.
+It was nominated for the 1995 BAFTA award for Light Entertainment Performance.
 A Christmas special, Knowing Me, Knowing Yule, followed in December 1995, in which Partridge attacks a BBC commissioning editor, ending his television career.

+At the 1996 Labour Party Conference, Coogan interviewed the Labour leader, Tony Blair, in character as Partridge.
+Iannucci recalled that Blair did not realise Partridge was a fictional character and that his campaign director, Alastair Campbell, instructed him to tell journalists that Blair had a "great sense of humour".